 Community marketers use The Q as a core asset in their efforts to bring major events to Cleveland and represent our community across the nation and the world.

-The Q is a huge magnet for downtown Cleveland, hosting more than 200 diverse ticketed events and over 1,400 private events that draw over 2 million patrons each year – many of whom reside outside of Cuyahoga County.
+The Q is a huge magnet for Cleveland, hosting more than 200 diverse ticketed events and over 1,400 private events that draw over 2 million patrons each year – many of whom reside outside of Cuyahoga County.

 . . . . . . . . . .

 The perception of our community is often shaped by images from inside and outside The Q and around downtown Cleveland that are broadcasted to viewers during nationally and internationally televised events at the arena.
-Most recently, the RNC, the 2nd largest media event in the world with over 15,000 media members, carried the Cleveland name and scene to every corner of the globe.
+Most recently, the Republican National Convention, the 2nd largest media event in the world with over 15,000 media members, carried the Cleveland name and scene to every corner of the globe.
 Journalists from around the world were downtown for the NBA Finals, which were broadcast in 215 countries and 47 languages.

 Quicken Loans Arena has not only generated huge economic dividends, but it has helped boost Cleveland’s image and reputation.
-Events like the Republican National Convention and NBA Finals present incredible opportunities to showcase Cleveland to the world.
+Events like the RNC and NBA Finals present incredible opportunities to showcase Cleveland to the world.
 The value of this marketing exposure has changed the dialogue and visual representation about Cleveland both domestically and around the globe.
 The Transformation of our arena ensures we build on the positive momentum currently in place.

-Quicken Loans Arena opened in 1994, but is now the oldest arena in the NBA without a major upgrade.
+Quicken Loans Arena opened in 1994, but is now the oldest publicly-owned arena in the NBA.
 The Transformation of The Q will eliminate any discussion about the need for the construction of a much more expensive new venue (which can easily be in the $500-$750+ million range), extending the useful life of the arena to 40 years -- one of the longest terms for an NBA arena.
 The average life of an NBA arena is 22 years.
 The Q today is nearly 23 years old (the Richfield Coliseum operated for 20 years).
 It will also result in extending the Cavs lease through 2034, thus ensuring that this economic dynamo will continue to generate multiple benefits for Greater Cleveland for many, many more years to come.

 Competition is Fierce